eapowertools-archive/iPortal/docs/dev_env_setup_guide.md

-# iPortal Development
+# iPortal Development Environment Setup

-If you are configuring a local development environment to modify the iPortal source code, follow the configuration guidelines below.
+If you would like to modify the iPortal source code, follow the configuration guidelines below.

-> If you are NOT configuring a development environment, you do NOT need to continue with the configuration settings defined in this section.
-The automated installer link provided above performs all necessary configurations for non-development environments.

 Configuring an iPortal development environment involves the following steps: